ASAP Two-Factor Authentication (DUO)

 Duo for Student Financial Information Access

-Beginning September 30, 2020, DUO two-factor authentication will be required to access student financial information in ASAP.
+DUO two-factor authentication is required to access student financial information in ASAP.
 This requirement is part of a continued effort to protect student data across the UT System.

 What does this mean?